 Learn how to make homemade Lebanese falafel recipe with dried chickpeas, loads of fresh herbs and warm spices.
 Serve with creamy tahini yogurt.

 If I could live in any cuisine for the rest of my life, it would be Middle Eastern.
 Of course I am retracting myself as I write this because in my little bio page I talk about how I can live in Chianti and red wine for the rest of my life and be happy.
-So, if there were 2 cuisines I had to chose from, Italian and Middle Eastern would be it.
+So, if there were 2 cuisines I had to choose from, Italian and Middle Eastern would be it.

 I grew up on a lot of ethnic foods, especially Sephardic cuisine, but falafel never made a huge appearance growing up.
 I would have it here and there when I would stop in the Mediterranean markets and now that I'm older, it's the first thing I order whenever we eat Middle Eastern.
 See, falafel has simple but intense flavors.
 Chickpeas or fava beans with fresh herbs and spices, that's it!